Prajjwal-08/Prajjwal-08/README.md

 - 👋 Hi, I’m @Prajjwal-08
-- 👀 I’m interested in Data Analysis and Programmings
+- 👀 I’m interested in Web Design and Developement
 - 🌱 I’m currently learning Computer Apllications
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on WordPress / WebDevelopement /UI-UX development Projects
 - 📫 How to reach me on mail prajjwalshrimal@gmail.com or on linked in https://www.linkedin.com/in/prajjwal-shrimal-1b06bb178/
 <!---
 Prajjwal-08/Prajjwal-08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.